javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 ## String is iterable

-Arrays and strings are most widely used built-in iterables.
+Arrays and strings are the most widely used built-in iterables.

 For a string, `for..of` loops over its characters: